utmimplementationus/getstarted/onboarding.md

 ## Onboarding Process for the US UTM Implementation

 Welcome to the US UTM Implementation!
 Below is a detailed guide to help new participants navigate the onboarding process.
 Please carefully review the guide and associated timelines to determine your readiness to start the process.
+Additional information is available in the [onboarding section of the FAQs](faqs.md#onboarding-faqs).

 ### 1. Sign the Governance Agreement

 To become a participant, the first step is to sign the Governance Agreement Form of Joinder (Annex E).
-Please provide the email address and name of the point of contact (POC) responsible for signing this document to operations-committee+owner@utm-implementation-us.groups.io.
+Please provide the email address and name of the point of contact (POC) responsible for signing this document to [the Operations Committee](mailto:onboarding@us-utm.simplelogin.com).
 The document will then be sent to you for signature via DocuSign.

 After signing Annex E, please email the names and contact information, including GitHub handles, for your:
 + Operations Committee POC
 + Technical Committee POC
 + Accountable Executive
-Send this information to operations-committee+owner@utm-implementation-us.groups.io.
+Send this information to [the Operations Committee](mailto:onboarding@us-utm.simplelogin.com).
 Note that the POCs and/or Accountable Executive can be the same person or different individuals within your organization.
 This is a mandatory prerequisite for all applicants.

 ### 2. Automated Testing Onboarding